mhbashari/awesome-persian-nlp-ir/README.md

 ## Data
 ### Part-of-Speech Tagger
-   - [Bijankhan Corpus](http://ece.ut.ac.ir/dbrg/bijankhan/) - One of the The most famous persian corpora
+   - [Bijankhan Corpus](http://ece.ut.ac.ir/dbrg/bijankhan/) - Bijankhan corpus is a tagged corpus that is suitable for natural language processing research on the Persian (Farsi) language.
+This collection is gathered form daily news and common texts.
+In this collection all documents are categorized into different subjects such as political, cultural and so on.
+Totally, there are 4300 different subjects.
+The Bijankhan collection contains about 2.6 millions manually tagged words with a tag set that contains 40 Persian POS tags.

-   - [Mojgan Seraji Corpus](http://stp.lingfil.uu.se/~mojgan/UPC.html) - Is a modified version of the Bijankhan corpus
+   - [Mojgan Seraji Corpus](http://stp.lingfil.uu.se/~mojgan/UPC.html) - Uppsala Persian Corpus (UPC) is a large, freely available Persian corpus.
+The corpus is a modified version of the Bijankhan corpus with additional sentence segmentation and consistent tokenization containing 2,704,028 tokens and annotated with 31 part-of-speech tags.
+The part-of-speech tags are listed with explanations in [this table](http://stp.lingfil.uu.se/~mojgan/Table_tag.pdf).

 ### Dependency Parsing